-6.8 Toolchains
+7.8 Toolchains

 Toolchains are the new, experimental way to integrate with build systems in Conan.
-Recipes can define a toolchain() method that will return an object which can generate files from the current configuration that can be used by the build systems.
+Recipes can define a generate() method that will return an object which can generate files from the current configuration that can be used by the build systems.
 Conan generators provide information about dependencies, while toolchains provide a "translation" from the Conan settings and options, and the recipe defined configuration to something that the build system can understand.
 A recipe that does not have dependencies does not need a generator, but can still use a toolchain.

-A toolchain can be defined, among the built-ins toolchains, with an attribute:
+A toolchain can be defined, among the built-ins toolchains, with an attribute with the name of the toolchain class to use.